tobiasgass/ETH-SegReg/README.md

 SSSP Dependencies
 -----------------

 Nothing special, just ITK should work fine.
+Some experimental features/methods (not published) need or can optionally utilize graph cut optimization.
+This will require GCO as discussed under the SRS dependencies.
+If not present, this features/methods will be disabled.

 CBRR Dependencies